-There are many scholarship opportunities for study abroad students at KSU!
+There are many scholarship opportunities for education abroad participants at KSU!

-- Education Abroad Scholarships List - This list will show all scholarships.
+- Education Abroad Funding Opportunities List - This list will show scholarships available for eligible students to consider.
 Click on the name of the scholarship to view additional details including how to apply and eligibility requirements.

 KSU academic colleges & departments

-Several departments and colleges at KSU offer study abroad scholarships for their students, including the College of Business Administration, the College of Engineering, the College of Human Ecology, to name a few.
+Several departments and colleges at KSU offer education abroad scholarships for their students, including the College of Business Administration, the College of Engineering, the College of Health and Human Sciences, to name a few.
 You must contact the Colleges or Departments directly for additional details.

 215 Fairchild Hall

 If you are really motivated, you can do some research on your own.
-Try contacting large banks or insurance companies and ask if they offer study abroad scholarships.
-You can also check with any professional organizations you may be affiliated with, fraternities or sororities, local governments, churches, or other organizations may offer study abroad scholarships as well.
+You can check with any professional organizations you may be affiliated with, fraternities or sororities, local governments, churches, or other organizations may offer education abroad scholarships as well.

 How to Apply for Education Abroad Scholarships